-5. Oral Board Interview will be scheduled with qualified applicants & 2nd 2hr Dispatch Sit-in
+5. Oral Board Interview will be scheduled with qualified applicants & a 2nd 2hr Dispatch Sit-in

 6. Based on recommendation of the Oral Board applicants will be schedule for an individual interview with the Executive Director.

 Thank you for your support and interest in joining our team!